 Three Kings Day or Día de Reyes

-Three Kings Day is one of our favorite holidays and we prepare for it days ahead of time in order to have everything ready.
+Three Kings Day is one of our favorite holidays, and we prepare for it days ahead of time to have everything ready.

-Our kids love the holiday, of course, because they get both holiday gifts and a generous slice of Three Kings Bread as well.
-In fact, it’s the traditional day children receive gifts in Mexico and other countries as well, like Italy.
+Our kids love the holiday, of course, because they get both holiday gifts and a generous slice of Three Kings Bread, too.
+In fact, it's the traditional day children receive gifts in Mexico and other countries in Latin America and Europe, as well.

-And as if that weren’t enough, we share it throughout the week after Three Kings Day, too!
-We never miss a chance to get together for “la rosca” with family, neighbors, folks from church, schoolmates, you get the idea.
+We never miss a chance to get together for “la rosca” with family, neighbors, folks from church, and schoolmates, and I hope you will start this beautiful tradition in your family if you haven't already.

 Once you try it dipped in Mexican Hot Chocolate, you’ll want to do it over and over again, too.